-According to new research, employees are more likely to behave ethically if their bosses do.
-The research, published in the Academy of Management Journal, shows that managers who demonstrate and demand ethical behaviour tend to have employees who do the same.
+Your employees are more likely to behave ethically if you as their boss light their path.
+New research, published in the Academy of Management Journal, shows that managers who demonstrate and demand ethical behaviour tend to have employees who do the same.

-Researcher David Mayer, of the University of Michigan, and colleagues studied the effect managers have on the employees in their work units.
-They surveyed employees and their supervisors at organizations across the southeastern United States in the areas of technology, government, finance, law, retail, manufacturing and medicine.
+Researcher David Mayer, of the University of Michigan, Karl Aquino of the University of British Columbia, Rebecca L. Greenbaum of Oklahoma State University, and Maribeth Kuenzi, of Southern Methodist University, studied the effect managers have on the employees in their work units.
+They surveyed employees and their supervisors at organizations across the southeastern United States in the areas of technology, government, finance, law, retail, manufacturing, and medicine.

 Employees filled out anonymous surveys that assessed their supervisors’ leadership.
 They responded to statements such as: “My departmental manager disciplines employees who violate ethical standards” and “My departmental manager can be trusted.”
 The supervisors answered questions such as: “To what extent do department employees pilfer company materials and supplies?
 Accept gifts or favours in exchange for preferential treatment?
 Pad an expense account?
 Divulge confidential information?”